JasonPollman/NodesFrontend/readme.md

 The `<Node />` component is the class used to render *every* node type: root, factory, and number.
 This sets up a socket listener for the node and updates (re-renders) it when the `nodeWasUpdated:${node.id}` event is emitted by the socket server.

-When a node is rendered, it selects a "node-renderer" method based on the node's `type` property and renders the node using this method.
+When a node is rendered, it selects a "node-renderer" method based on the node's `type` property and renders the node's content using this method.
 In this way, we're able to share the base functionality between nodes (updating and managing socket events), but also provide a way to allow the node types to be presented differently.

+It also allows us to create new node types in the future if necessary without having to change the underlying logic that lives in `<Node />`.

 **Application Container**
 The outer wrapper for the entire application.
 Ties together the `<NavBar />`, `<NodeTree />`, and `<InfoCards />` components.

 **NavBar**
-The navigation component—contains the header and the links show on the top menu.
+The navigation component—contains the header and the links shown at the top of the page.

 **NodeTree**
-This component "initializes" the rendering of all nodes.
+This component "initializes" the rendering of the node tree.
 It emits the `nodeInitialize` socket event and listens for a response that contains the *full* initial tree rendering.

-Once the page has been initialized, we never have to fully re-render the tree since each node listens for its own update event.
-So, post initialization, a node will never re-render more than itself and its children.
+Once the inital set of nodes has been rendered, we never have to fully re-render the tree since each node listens only for its own update event.

 This component also handles socket errors and "toasing" socket messages to the screen (like when a user upserts a new node).

-## Architecture
+## Program Flow
+- The `<NodeTree />` component emits the `nodeInitialize` event.
+- The socket server returns a *full* node tree, which is rendered.
+- Each node now listens for only its own `nodeWasUpdated:${node.id}` socket event.
+- When these events are emitted, only that subtree is rerendered.